Consolidating and Developing Benchmarking Datasets for the Nepali Natural Language Understanding Tasks: Related Works

 Nep-gLUE \cite{timilsina-etal-2022-nepberta} is the first comprehensive benchmark for Natural Language Understanding (NLU) tasks in Nepali.
 It includes four core tasks: Named Entity Recognition (NER), Part-of-Speech Tagging (POS), Content Classification (CC), and Categorical Pair Similarity (CPS).
 Although Nep-gLUE offers a robust foundation with its multi-task dataset, it falls short in addressing more advanced NLP tasks necessary for comprehensive evaluations of models at the linguistic level.
 The advanced and complex tasks are crucial for further progress in low-resource languages like Nepali.

-Nepali Sentiment Analysis (NepSA) \cite{singh-2020} is a targeted aspect-based sentiment analysis dataset, comprising 3,068 comments extracted from 37 YouTube videos across 9 channels.
-The dataset is annotated using a binary sentiment polarity schema across six aspects: General, Profanity, Violence, Feedback, Sarcasm, and Out-of-scope.
+Nepali Sentiment Analysis (NepSA) \cite{singh-2020} is a targeted aspect-based sentiment analysis dataset, with 3,068 comments extracted from 37 YouTube videos across 9 channels.
+It is annotated using a binary sentiment polarity schema across six aspects: General, Profanity, Violence, Feedback, Sarcasm, and Out-of-scope.
 Another dataset, Aspect-Based Sentiment Analysis \cite{tamrakar-2020}, contains 1,576 sentences, equally divided between positive and negative sentiments.
-Additionally, sentiment analysis datasets like Nepali Language Sentiment Analysis - Movie Reviews \cite{Shikharkaggle} with 602 data points, and Nepali Sentiment Analysis \cite{Maheshkaggle} with 2,161 data points found on Kaggle, are limited in size and domain-specific.
+Additional datasets, such as Nepali Language Sentiment Analysis - Movie Reviews \cite{Shikharkaggle} with 602 data points, and Nepali Sentiment Analysis \cite{Maheshkaggle} with 2,161 data points found on Kaggle, are limited in size and domain-specific.
 For our benchmark, we utilized the NepCOV19Tweets dataset \cite{sitaula-2021}, which includes \textasciitilde 33.5k sentiments labeled as positive, negative, or neutral.
-From this, we selected 14.9k positive and 13.5k negative data points for the SA dataset.
+From these, we selected 14.9k positive and 13.5k negative data points for the SA dataset.
 A more recent dataset, Sentiment of Election-Based Nepali Tweets \cite{Durgakaggle}, contains \textasciitilde 17.8k tweets but includes English characters and numbers, making it less suitable for our benchmarked dataset.
 To our knowledge, there are no publicly available datasets for coreference resolution, acceptability judgment, paraphrase and similarity detection, commonsense reasoning, pronoun coreference resolution, general masked evaluation, or NLI in the Nepali language.
 Despite some studies focusing on Nepali grammar, the lack of datasets for these advanced tasks limits the development of comprehensive NLU benchmarks.